IIT-EnergySystemModels/openTEPES/README.rst

 GAMS
 =====
-The model openTEPES can also be solved with GAMS and a valid GAMS license for a solver.
-The GAMS interface is not included in the openTEPES package and must be installed separately.
+The model openTEPES can also be solved with `GAMS <https://www.gams.com/>`_ and a valid GAMS license for a solver.
+The GAMS language is not included in the openTEPES package and must be installed separately.
-This option is activated by calling the model with the solver name 'gams'.
+This option is activated by calling the openTEPES model with the solver name 'gams'.

 Get started
 ###########